mattcnz/LWB_Reader/README.md

 # LWB_Reader
 Downloads the Lakes Weekly Bulletin

 Running **download_past_issues.py** will create the folder "LWB Issues" in the directory you run the script from, and download every past issue of the Lakes Weekly Bulletin.
+If you'd only like to download a few issues, you can edit "for entry in issueArray:" to "for entry in issueArray[0:5]:" to download the first 5, for example.

 download_past_issues sets up an SQLite database, lwbdb, which contains one table ISSUES (issueID INTEGER PRIMARY KEY ASC, path TEXT NOT NULL, size INTEGER, date TEXT).